EU restates Balkans pledge, warns of Russia

 Nikola Dimitrov, the Macedonian foreign minister, said the “desire of the region to join Europe is an opportunity for Europe to feel attractive” in the wake of the UK’s vote to leave.

-He also said Balkans enlargement was “an opportunity for Europe to show it can make a difference and that it can think big and be self-confident.”
+He said Balkans enlargement was “an opportunity for Europe to show it can make a difference and that it can think big and be self-confident.”